Deck Joist Spacing and Span Chart

 • Joist Spacing: the distance between each joist, measured from the center of one joist to the center of the next joist.
 (This is called on-center spacing).

-How Far Apart Should You Space Deck Joists?
+How Far Apart Are Deck Joists?

-The short answer: deck joists are typically spaced either 12 inches or 16 inches apart, on center.
+The short answer: deck joists are typically spaced either 12 or 16 inches apart, on center.
 (On-center means the length from the center of one joist to the center of the next joist, rather than a gap from edge to edge).

-A slightly more in-depth look: the maximum joist spacing you can use for your frame will depend on a few factors:
+The maximum joist spacing you can use for your frame will depend on a few factors:

 • The size of your deck joists